heristop/linkfolio/README.md

   .catch((error) => console.error("Error:", error));
 ```

+> [!TIP]
+>
-Note: Since this API is public, ensure that you don't include any sensitive information in your Linkfolio configuration that you wouldn't want to be publicly accessible.
+> Since this API is public, ensure that you don't include any sensitive information in your Linkfolio configuration that you wouldn't want to be publicly accessible.

 ## Example Usage